arista-channel/acws/docs/wired/a02_lab.md

          ![Campus Dashboard](./assets/images/a02/08_assign_port_2.png)

-10. This time Click `Submit`
+9. This time Click `Submit`

-11. This has pushed the configuration without review!
+10. This has pushed the configuration without review!
 This streamlined the process for low risk changes like access port changes.
 Once `Change Control` has been executed, click `Finish`

     ![Campus Dashboard](./assets/images/a02/10_finish.png)

-12. Quick actions is using the same CloudVision Change Control workflow, the exception here is it's auto approved to allow low risk/impact changes easier.
+11. Quick actions is using the same CloudVision Change Control workflow, the exception here is it's auto approved to allow low risk/impact changes easier.
 You can view this change control in the `Change Control` tab and see the generated task.

     ![Campus Dashboard](./assets/images/a02/11_review_cc.png)

+!!! tip "🎉 CONGRATS!
+You have completed this lab! 🎉"

 --8<-- "includes/abbreviations.md"